crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/rockmandash-reviews-ace-academy-visual-novel-1788381550/index.md

 *Ace Academy* is a Visual Novel made by western developer PixelFade Studio, that while maintaining the premise and culture of Visual Novels, bucks the trend of Visual Novels that focus on crafting a wonderful story to the detriment of the experience at a given moment.

+> **Note:**
-\**Note - This game was originally written for *[*FuwaReviews*](http://fuwanovel.net/reviews-hub/)*, a project from the *[*Fuwanovel*](http://fuwanovel.net/)* VN community to make a hub for Visual Novel Reviews.
-Please check them out if interested, or if you want to see the*[* original version of this article*](http://fuwanovel.net/reviews/2016/10/27/ace-academy/)*.\**
+> This game was originally written for *[*FuwaReviews*](http://fuwanovel.net/reviews-hub/)*, a project from the *[*Fuwanovel*](http://fuwanovel.net/)* VN community to make a hub for Visual Novel Reviews.
+Please check them out if interested, or if you want to see the [*original version of this article*](http://fuwanovel.net/reviews/2016/10/27/ace-academy/).

 ***

 ![](./dn3gispnsxxh1hwaddig.png) ![](./r8nmpt6qejaby3fha3se.jpg)

 *Ace Academy* is set in the future year of 2049, a world where giant robots called GEAR have revolutionized the way people live to the point where they’re commonplace, even in many non-military applications.
 The protagonist (that the user can name) is an American student pilot who uses an old GEAR made by him and his dad, but due to circumstances (that aren’t revealed until late in the game), he and his sister transfer to *the glorious Nippon* Japan.
-Instead of going into a typical high school and living a typically boring life, however, our main character transfers into the prestigious *Ace Academy *that trains students to pilot GEARs, and throughout the game, we see him, disappointingly, live a typical high school life with a slight mecha twist.
+Instead of going into a typical high school and living a typically boring life, however, our main character transfers into the prestigious *Ace Academy* that trains students to pilot GEARs, and throughout the game, we see him, disappointingly, live a typical high school life with a slight mecha twist.

 ![](./rmrsiewenlfbe0pvjap6.jpg)